radar/ryanbigg.com/_posts/2014-07-22-ryan-bigg-is-now-a-git.markdown

 ----

 I'm not going to work for GitHub.
-I'm going to work at [LIFX](http://lifx.co) as a Ruby programmer there.
+I'm going to work at [LIFX](http://lifx.co) as a Ruby programmer there, starting August 4th.
 It was exceptionally lonely working in this Melbourne timezone mostly by myself, and I was getting complacent at Spree.
 I want a bigger challenge while I still have the time and energy for it.

 LIFX seems like a perfect fit in regards to those things.
 I'll be working with people in an office in Richmond (not far from where I currently work at [Inspire9](http://inspire9.com.au)), and the work will be something different to the ecommerce work that I've been doing for 2.5 years.
 The Internet of Things is a really neat concept and I am really looking forward to working at LIFX.